 “Er, I can explain, I mean, it’s Samantha’s fault because she came on the wrong day.”

 “Oh it’s my fault is it?” said Samantha.
-“Haven’t I got the right to visit the Waffle Palace on any day of week I chose, same as anyone?’
+“Haven’t I got the right to visit the Waffle Palace on any day of the week I choose, same as anyone?”

 “Er,” said Paul.
 And just as it couldn’t get any worse, Katie came in.